 Deus Ex, released in 2000, is set in 2052 and features some impressive — but not too out-there — advances in computer science (AIs), genetics (engineered mutant species), robotics (commercially used security robots) and, most importantly, nanotechnology.
 One of the game's plot points is the nanotechnologically augmented, super-powered protagonist who replaces the old cyborg augments.
 There's also mention of mining operations on the moon.

 Deus Ex: Invisible War moves the setting 20 years and into the actually future.
 Bio-modification (with super-advanced biological nanotech) is commonplace, the nation-state is gone and replaced with competing international interest groups, a Borg-like hivemind of cyborgs controls the black market, and nanotechnology can now build or dismantle large cities in a matter of minutes.

 Deus Ex: Human Revolution is set just seventeen years into the future.
 Nanotechnology is in its infancy and instead people use more mechanical cybernetics instead, however this technology still appears very impressive.
 The most implausible bit is Hengsha, a skyscraper-covered Chinese island expanding upward via a giant platform above its skyscrapers on which new buildings are built, taking "social stratification" to a whole new level.
 Better get on that ASAP, China.

 Even the developers themselves said at one point that that last bit is "not going to happen".

 Grand Theft Auto II took place 'in the near future'.
-3 hints to it's time where give, yet each contradict each other.
+3 hints to it's time were given, yet they all contradict each other.
 The manual states "3 weeks into the future" while entries on the official website are dated 2013.
 As if that wasn't enough to throw you off, a DJ on the radio states "The millennium's a' commin'!".
 There wasn't much future technology to be seen, although a few examples exist - one of the weapons is an electric arc gun and one of the gangs is hinted to use Expendable Clones as mooks.